 She drug me into the world, with her enthusiasm for it.
 No one could resist her.
 She gave me something to share with everyone.
-She pulled me out of my shell. 💖
+She helped pull me out of my shell. 💖

 I cannot imagine life without her.

 We competed in AKC Rally, we were very successful.
 She taught me how to walk next to a Lion.
-She made me laugh and cry.
-This led to me teaching an AKC Rally class.
+I have laughed and I have cried.
+My journey with her led to me teaching an AKC Rally class.
 I want to spread the gift of community and personal growth to as many people as possible.

-She is also an amazing therapy dog who has her complex rating.
+She is also an amazing therapy dog with a complex rating.